bvinoth186/notes/cheat.md

 - Supports NFSv4
 - Supports 1000 of concurrent NFS connections
 - Data stored in multiple AZ within the region
+- EFS can be mounted in multiple AZ
+- EFS can be used only within one VPC at a time
+- with EFS, both file system and VPC should be in the same region
+- EFS will not be available for all VPC's within region by default.
+- EFS does not support cross region peered VPC's
+- For EFS, can work with VPC peering within single AWS region when using C5 or M5 EC2 instances
+- Security group to open NFS port 2049 to access EFS
+- Encryption at rest can be enabled only at the time of EFS creation
+- NFS not an encrypted protocol
+- Encryption at transit canNOT be enabled only at the time of EFS creation
+- To enable encryption at Transit,
+  - Enable encryption during mounting on EC2 using amazon mount helper
+  - unmount unencrypted mount
+  - remount using mount helper encryption during transit option
+  - encryption at rest cannot be done during mounting. it can be done only during craetion.
+- Performance Mode
+  - General purpose - recommended for most file system, low latency
+  - Max I/O - recommended for tens or hundreds or thousands of EC2 sharing EFS. slightly higher latency. big data
+- Throughput mode
+  - Provisioned - can configure specific throughput irrespective of EFS data size
+  - Bursting - throughput on EFS scales as file system grows
+- Usecases
+  - Bigdata and analytics
+  - media processing workflows
+  - content managment
+  - web serving
+  - home directories

 # AWS – CLI
 - aws configure